CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

 Whether the system prompts for the Security password.

+!!! info ""
-?> If the Security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.
+    If the Security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.

 Possible options: